mcnole25/fun-with-numbers/README.md

 v20250611 - Added new "Number Properties Lister" tool.

+v20250615 - Updated the "Partitions" to be more general, added new "2 Team Combinations".

 ### HTML File: 100-functions.html

 A comprehensive list of all known math operations & functions.
 Most of them originate form Desmos, but some I added in the "Miscellaneous Functions" section, to make the count 100.